A Practical OpenTelemetry Django Auto-Instrumentation Guide

 OpenTelemetry makes it very convenient to instrument your Django application.
 You can then use an open-source APM tool like SigNoz to analyze the performance of your app.
 As SigNoz covers the three pillars of observability — traces, metrics, and logs — under one pane, you avoid the contextual overhead of maintaining separate tools.

 SigNoz Cloud enables first-class OpenTelemetry support with guided installation steps for instrumenting all parts of your tech stack, including infrastructure, and supports 50+ data sources.
-Sign up today to get unlimited access to all features for 30 days.
+Sign up today for a 30-day free trial.

 FAQs